Positivity of the CM line bundle for families of K-stable klt Fano varieties: Introduction

-In the present article we define $K$-semi-stability and uniform $K$-stability using valuations (\autoref{def:K_stability}), which is equivalent then to the $\delta$-invariant definition (\autoref{def:K_stable}).
-These definitions were shown to be equivalent in \cite[Theorem B]{BJ} to the more traditional ones that use test configurations.
-Also, they have a serious disadvantage: there is no known delta invariant type definition of $K$-stability and $K$-polystability, which although we do not use in any of the statements or in the proofs, they are important notions for the big picture.
-Hence, for completeness we mention below their definitions using test configurations.
-We refer the reader to \cite{Tian_Test,Don_Calabi} or more recent papers such as \cite{Dervan_Uniform,Boucksom_Uniform} for more details: \begin{description} \item[K-semi-stability] For every normal test configuration, the Donaldson-Futaki invariant is non-negative. \item[K-stability] For every normal test configuration, the Donaldson-Futaki invariant is non-negative, and it is equal to zero if and only if the test configuration is a trivial test configuration.
-In particular, there is no $1$-parameter subgroup of $\Aut(X)$. \item[K-poly-stability] For every normal test configuration the Donaldson-Futaki invariant is non-negative, and it is equal to zero if and only if the test configuration is a product test configuration, i.e. it comes from a one parameter subgroup of the automorphism group of $X$. \item[Uniform K-stability] There exists a positive real constant $\delta$ such that for every normal test configuration the Donaldson-Futaki invariant is at least $\delta$ times the $L^1$ norm (or, equivalently, the minimum norm) of the test configuration.
-This notion implies K-stability, and in the case of smooth complex Fanos that the automorphism group of $X$ is finite \cite[Cor E]{Boucksom_Hisamoto_Jonsson_Uniform_K-stability_and_asymptotics_of_energy_functionals_in_Kahler___geometry}. \end{description} We also note that the Yau-Tian-Donaldson conjecture asserts that a klt Fano variety admits a singular K\"{a}hler-Einstein metric if and only if it is K-polystable.
-This is known for smooth \cite{Chen_Donaldson_Sun_Kahler-Einstein_metrics_on_Fano_manifolds_I_Approximation_of_metrics_with_cone_singularities,Chen_Donaldson_Sun_Kahler-Einstein_metrics_on_Fano_manifolds_II_Limits_with_cone_angle_less_than_2pi,Chen_Donaldson_Sun_Kahler-Einstein_metrics_on_Fano_manifolds_III_Limits_as_cone_angle_approaches_2pi_and_completion_of_the_main_proof,Tian} and smoothable Fano varieties \cite{Li_Wang_Xu_Degeneration} (and independently \cite{SpottiYTD} in the finite automorphism case), and for singular ones admitting a crepant resolution \cite{Recent_Tian}.
-In the literature, there are also many proposed strenghtening of the notion of K-stability; they should be crucial to extend the YTD conjecture to the case of constant scalar curvature K\"{a}hler metrics.
+For a Fano variety $X$ we mention the following notions of $K$-stability: \begin{description} \item[K-semi-stability] For every normal test configuration of $X$, the Donaldson-Futaki invariant is non-negative. \item[K-stability] For every normal test configuration of $X$, the Donaldson-Futaki invariant is non-negative, and it is equal to zero if and only if the test configuration is a trivial test configuration.
+In particular, there is no $1$-parameter subgroup of $\Aut(X)$. \item[K-poly-stability] For every normal test configuration of $X$ the Donaldson-Futaki invariant is non-negative, and it is equal to zero if and only if the test configuration is a product test configuration, i.e. it comes from a one parameter subgroup of the automorphism group of $X$. \item[Uniform K-stability] There exists a positive real constant $\delta$ such that for every normal test configuration of $X$ the Donaldson-Futaki invariant is at least $\delta$ times the $L^1$ norm (or, equivalently, the minimum norm) of the test configuration.
+This notion implies K-stability, and when $X$ is smooth the finiteness of the automorphism group of $X$, too \cite[Cor E]{Boucksom_Hisamoto_Jonsson_Uniform_K-stability_and_asymptotics_of_energy_functionals_in_Kahler_geometry}. \end{description} We also note that the Yau-Tian-Donaldson (in short, YTD) conjecture asserts that a klt Fano variety admits a singular K\"{a}hler-Einstein metric if and only if it is K-polystable.
+This is known to hold for smooth \cite{Chen_Donaldson_Sun_Kahler-Einstein_metrics_on_Fano_manifolds_I_Approximation_of_metrics_with_cone_singularities,Chen_Donaldson_Sun_Kahler-Einstein_metrics_on_Fano_manifolds_II_Limits_with_cone_angle_less_than_2pi,Chen_Donaldson_Sun_Kahler-Einstein_metrics_on_Fano_manifolds_III_Limits_as_cone_angle_approaches_2pi_and_completion_of_the_main_proof,Tian} and smoothable Fano varieties \cite{Li_Wang_Xu_On_the_proper_moduli_spaces_of_smoothable_Kahler-Einstein_Fano_varieties}, and independently \cite{SpottiYTD} in the finite automorphism case, and for singular ones admitting a crepant resolution \cite{Recent_Tian}.
+In the literature, there are also many proposed strenghtenings of the notion of K-stability; they should be crucial to extend the YTD conjecture to the case of constant scalar curvature K\"{a}hler metrics.
 In this paper we are interested in uniform K-stability \cite{Dervan_Uniform,Boucksom_Uniform,Bouck_variational}, which at least for smooth Fano manifold is known to be equivalent to K-stability (we should stress that the proof is via the equivalence with the existence of a K\"{a}hler-Einstein metric).
-One can also strenghten the notion of K-stability by looking at possibly non-finitely generated filtration of the coordinate ring, see \cite{Nystrom_filtrations,Gabor,Tits}.
+One can also strenghten the notion of K-stability by possibly looking at non-finitely generated filtrations of the coordinate ring, see \cite{Nystrom_filtrations,Gabor,Tits}.